 Pastors confront this kind of thing all the time.
 It really beggars belief what some pastors deal with, getting into the horrible lives that so many people have to deal with.
 And some of these pastors lose their faith.
 For a variety of reasons.
 It happens.
 All the time.
 These are humans.

 ….How Do Pastors Handle a Crisis of Faith?

 But what do pastors do when they are losing their faith?
 How do they keep ministering to those in need?
 Keep preaching every week?
 Assuring mourners at funerals?
 Keep following the church rituals: baptism, communion, and so on?

-In my case it wasn’t so bad.
-After a year, the church found a pastor, I left to go to another church, my slide continued, but I didn’t have to feel like a hypocrite standing in the pulpit preaching something I wasn’t as sure about any more, let alone preaching something I didn’t believe and counseling people in a faith I wasn’t sure I held.
+In my case, it wasn’t so bad.
+After a year, the church found a pastor, and I left to go to another church, my slide continued, but I didn’t have to feel like a hypocrite standing in the pulpit preaching something I wasn’t as sure about anymore, let alone preaching something I didn’t believe and counseling people in a faith I wasn’t sure I held.

 And one thing outsiders may not think about as much.
-You are trained to do nothing else.
 If you leave the pulpit, you can’t just find another comparable job.
-And you’ve never done or thought about another job.
-You aren’t trained for another job.
-You haven’t developed your skills for another job.
-And you have a family.
-And you are the sole or a main supporter.
-And your kids need a place to live, and clothes, and food, and ….
-And how are you, literally, going to survive if you lose your faith?
+You’ve never done or thought about another job and you aren’t trained for another job.
+You have a family that you are the sole or the main support for and your kids need a place to live, clothes, and food, and how are you, literally, going to survive if you lose your faith?

 The group is justifiably pleased just now that they have now reached a milestone of 1000 members.
 It’s a great accomplishment, as the numbers continue to grow.
 Members come from a large range of Christian denominations and groups, but not only there: it also has Muslims, Jews, Hindus, Scientologists, and others!